 HabitatShallow, clear, warm coastal waters over coral reefs and rocks

-- Adult schoolmaster snapper can reach a maximum size of about 2.2 feet (67 cm) and 5 lbs.
+- Adult schoolmaster snappers can reach a maximum size of about 2.2 feet (67 cm) and 5 lbs.
 (2.3 kg).
-More commonly it is encountered at weights of less than one pound.
+More commonly it is encountered at weights of less than 1 lb.
+(0.5 kg).

-- Schoolmaster snapper is a marine fish widely distributed in the Western Atlantic from Massachusetts south to northern Brazil, including the Gulf of Mexico, the Bahamas and Bermuda.
+- The schoolmaster snapper is a marine fish widely distributed in the Western Atlantic from Massachusetts to northern Brazil, including the Gulf of Mexico, the Bahamas and Bermuda.
 It is also found along the coast of West Africa.

 - Frequently is found in the shelter of elkhorn coral and gorgonians.

-- Juveniles are encountered over sand bottoms (both with and without sea grass) and over muddy bottoms of lagoons and mangrove areas.
+- Juveniles are encountered over sandy bottoms (both with and without seagrass) and over muddy bottoms of lagoons and mangrove areas.
 Young sometimes enter brackish water.

-- Schoolmaster snapper is the most abundant snapper in the waters of the West Indies.
+- Schoolmaster snappers are the most abundant snapper in the waters of the West Indies.

-- The species has been reported to cause ciguetera poisoning.
+- The species has been reported to cause ciguatera poisoning.